awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-lifecycle.md

 When you start your instance, it enters the `pending` state, and in most cases, we move the instance to a new host computer\. \(Your instance may stay on the same host computer if there are no problems with the host computer\.\) When you stop and start your instance, you lose any data on the instance store volumes on the previous host computer\.

-If your instance is running in EC2\-Classic, it receives a new private IPv4 address, which means that an Elastic IP address associated with the private IPv4 address is no longer associated with your instance\.
-If your instance is running in EC2\-VPC, it retains its private IPv4 address, which means that an Elastic IP address associated with the private IPv4 address or network interface is still associated with your instance\.
+Your instance retains its private IPv4 address, which means that an Elastic IP address associated with the private IPv4 address or network interface is still associated with your instance\.
 If your instance has an IPv6 address, it retains its IPv6 address\.

 Each time you transition an instance from `stopped` to `running`, we charge per second when the instance is running, with a minimum of one minute every time you restart your instance\.